CodeColaLLC/WordPress/README.md

 1. Extract the zip file.

-1. Copy the contents from the *wordpress* directory inside the extracted zip file contents into your repository's root (e.g. *acme-co-wordpress*).
+1. Copy the contents from the *wordpress* directory inside the extracted zip file contents into your repository's root (e.g. *acmeco-wordpress*).

-1. Assuming you have Apache, PHP, and MySQL installed and running locally and your repository is located within the *public_html* or equivalent public root location, you should be able to navigate to http://localhost/*path/to*/*acme-co-wordpress* to visit your local installation.
+1. Assuming you have Apache, PHP, and MySQL installed and running locally and your repository is located within the *public_html* or equivalent public root location, you should be able to navigate to http://localhost/*path/to*/*acmeco-wordpress* to visit your local installation.

 1. Using your local phpMyAdmin instance or a terminal, create a new database for this WordPress website, e.g. `acmeco_wp`.